Rules of the Workers' Party of Korea: 3rd party Conference

 On 26 June 2010 the Politburo announced that it was summoning delegates for the 3rd party Conference, with its official explanation the need to "reflect the demands of the revolutionary development of the Party, which is facing critical changes in bringing about the strong and prosperous state and chuche [Juche] development."
-The Conference met on 28 September, revising the party rulesand electing (and dismissing) members of the Central Committee, the Secretariat, the Politburo, the Presidium and other bodies.
+The Conference met on 28 September, revising the party rules and electing (and dismissing) members of the Central Committee, the Secretariat, the Politburo, the Presidium and other bodies.
 The WPK's ultimate goal was changed from "build[ing] a communist society" (although Marxism–Leninism was still mentioned) to "embody[ing] the revolutionary cause of Juche in the entire society".

 The rules was revised at the 3rd Conference (its first revision since the 6th Congress in 1980) to require the party's First Secretary to also hold the office of Chairman of the party's Central Military Commission.
-This was to ensure Kim Jong-un's succession of his father, Kim Jong-il, by guaranteeing that he inherits the top posts in not just the party but the army as well.
+This was to ensure Kim Jong Un's succession of his father, Kim Jong Il, by guaranteeing that he inherits the top posts in not just the party but the army as well.

 Although a congress was formerly mandated to be convened every five years, the 3rd Conference revised the party rules to state that the Central Committee could convene a congress as desired with six months' notice to the party.
-This, too, was done in preparation for Kim Jong-un's succession, allowing the Kim dynasty to pick the date freely.
+This, too, was done in preparation for Kim Jong Un's succession, allowing the Kim dynasty to pick the date freely.

 Two new articles were added: "The Party and the People's Power" and "The Party Logo and Flag of Party".